DoubleFaceProgramming/2DMC/INSTALL.md

 ### Windows

-Download the desired zip at <https://github.com/DaNubCoding/2DMC/releases>
+Download the desired zip from <https://github.com/DaNubCoding/2DMC/releases>

 Extract the zip into a directory of your choice.

 Do not move the exe out of the directory containing the assets and data folders!

 Then you can just double click the exe to run it.

 ### Max / Linux

-Clone the repository at <https://github.com/DaNubCoding/2DMC/releases>, run the file named "main.py"
+Clone the repository from <https://github.com/DaNubCoding/2DMC/releases>, run the file named "main.py"

-Modules to install (pip install [module]):
+Modules to install (`pip install <module>`):

 NOTE: You will most likely either have to downgrade certain modules or modify code to run these versions.